tisd/tisd.github.io/README.md

 # tisd.github.io
-A blog about applying math via code.
+A blog about math and computers.